Pa-Modou Kah: Coaching career

 FC Cincinnati added Kah to its technical staff as a member of the scouting staff in August 2018.
 In January 2019, the club announced that Kah's role would be changing, and he would now serve as an assistant coach.

-On 14 January 2020, Kah signed with Canadian Premier League side Pacific FC as the club's new head coach.
+On 14 January 2020, Kah signed with Canadian Premier League side Pacific FC as the club's new head coach, becoming the first CPL club to change managers following a disappointing debut season.
 During the 2020 CPL season, Kah guided Pacific to their first play-off appearance, when they reached the second group stage of the Island Games before being eliminated.
 During the 2021 season, Kah guided Pacific to the 2021 Canadian Championship semi-finals, defeating Vancouver Whitecaps FC and Cavalry FC before falling to Toronto FC.
 In the 2021 Canadian Premier League Final, Pacific defeated Forge FC 1–0 at Tim Hortons Field.
 For his efforts, Kah was named the 2021 CPL Coach of the Year.
+Reflecting on his approach to squad culture at Pacific, Kah has said he emphasised discipline and standards away from matches, including having players clean up after team meals, and has said he personally cooked for the squad on occasion.
+Former Pacific FC captain Jamar Dixon and Josh Heard have both described Kah as an intense but fair presence within the squad, saying he treated all players equally regardless of status and placed strong emphasis on the group functioning as a family off the pitch.
+Pacific FC co-owner Rob Friend has compared Kah's leadership style and personality to prominent managers such as Jürgen Klopp and Pep Guardiola, saying a club needs a coach who can serve as its public face, and has credited Kah with lifting belief throughout the organization.

 On 21 January 2022, Kah was announced as the new head coach of North Texas SC.

 In January 2023, he joined Major League Soccer club Charlotte FC as an assistant coach.

 Kah was named head coach for USL Championship club Phoenix Rising FC on 18 November 2024.